 Steering committees and boards are established to direct special funded programs of the Center.
 These program funds are in addition to the operating and research funds that the Center receives each year.
 Committees/boards are governing bodies that oversee the tactical implementation of program activities and the expenditure of program funds.

-Steering committees guide the operations of the Minnesota Local Technical Assistance Program (LTAP), the Airport Technical Assistance Program (AirTAP), the Pavement Research Institute, and other programs.
+Steering committees guide the operations of the Minnesota Local Technical Assistance Program (LTAP), the Airport Technical Assistance Program (AirTAP), and other programs.

 CTS Councils provide a forum for transportation professionals and researchers to exchange information on current transportation issues and trends.
 They bring together University faculty and staff with practitioners from the public and private sectors to recommend direction and participate in improving the Center's research, education, and information/outreach programs.